-Both the N20 and B48 pack small 2.0L turbo engines that produce impressive power for their size.
+In terms of N20 vs B48 performance, both the N20 and B48 pack small 2.0L turbo engines that produce impressive power for their size.
 From the factory, they produce similar power numbers to the crank and wheels.
-However, B48 powered 35i models see a serious upgrade.
+However, B48-powered 35i models see a serious upgrade.
 Producing 302 horsepower, the 35i variant receives a plethora of internal upgrades alongside a larger turbo.
 Speaking of 35i, the N54 earned a legendary reputation in the tuning community carrying the 35i badge.
-These B48’s have a lot to live up to.
+These B48s have a lot to live up to.

 Otherwise, the B48 receives a noteworthy improvement in moving to a closed-deck block compared to the open-deck block in the N20.
 However, compression also increases on the B48 which isn’t the greatest for strength on boosted engines.
 It’s working for the B58, though.
 The N20 never earned a great reputation for strength.
 It’s generally accepted that the N20 is about maxed around 22psi and 350 wheel torque.
-The limits of the B48 are still rather unknown.
+Now that the B48 has been around for a while, the generally accepted max power level on stock internals is around 300whp with fueling mods.
 Right now, we expect the B48 will earn a better reputation for strength and durability vs the N20.

 BMW N20 vs B48 Reliability

-Expect both the N20 and B48 to be reliable engines.
-The N20 does have a well known problem in the timing chain.
+In terms of N20 vs B48 reliability, expect both the N20 and B48 to be reliable engines.
+The N20 does have a well-known problem in the timing chain.
 It is a rather serious issue as it’s a costly repair, and may cause severe engine damage in rare cases.
 Otherwise, the N20 is plagued by typical BMW issues.
 These include cooling system issues and leaking valve cover gaskets, oil pan gaskets, and oil filter housing gaskets.
 Though, these issues usually don’t pop up until 80,000 – 100,000+ miles.

 BMW N20 vs B48 Final Thoughts

 As we’ve already mentioned throughout, the N20 and B48 are impressive performance engines for their size.
 Both can make over 300whp with tunes and basic bolt-ons.
 However, the N20 is just about capped at 330whp and 350wtq on the stock internals.
-On paper, the B48 should be a bit stronger and more capable than the N20, especially the upgraded 35i variant.
+In practice, the B48 is a bit stronger and more capable than the N20, especially the upgraded 35i variant.
 Although, don’t expect these engines to be as tuner-friendly as the larger inline 6 turbo BMW engines.
 Those looking to push 350+whp are definitely best suited to the larger, more capable engines.
-That is not at all a knock to the N20 or B48, but it is reality.
+That is not at all a knock to the N20 vs B48, but it is the reality.